 (30) In exceptional circumstances, as defined by the Chair, Academic Board, the Chair may waive some or all of this Chapter after appropriate consultation.
-This consultation will include, where relevant: Director, Teaching and Learning, Director, Student Experience Team, Director of Marketing, Course Production Unit, SDVC, Director, Library Services and Copyright Officer and Director, Technology Services.
+This consultation will include, where relevant: Director, Teaching and Learning, Director, Student Administration Services, Director of Marketing, Course Production Unit, SDVC, Director, Library Services and Copyright Officer and Director, Technology Services.
 ASCED and other requirements will still have to be met.

 (31) A course shall not be offered until the SDVC has approved the related Full Resource Statement and confirmed the financial viability of the proposal.

 (32) Approval for the use of award and unit nomenclature is given by Academic Board and then, where appropriate, Council through the course planning and approval process.